Clement Freud: Callaghan and freedom of information

-In the last year of Callaghan's government there was a proposal to revive the one-year Lib-Lab pact which had lapsed in July 1978, to include introducing a freedom of information act, long proposed by the Liberals; however, Callaghan himself was opposed to this kind of legislation.
+In the last year of James Callaghan's government there was a proposal to revive the one-year Lib-Lab pact which had lapsed in July 1978, to include introducing a freedom of information act, long proposed by the Liberals; however, Callaghan himself was opposed to this kind of legislation.
 Towards the end of the five-year term there was a confidence vote in Callaghan's government, and Freud was expected to follow his party and vote with the Opposition.

 Due to by-election defeats Labour's Callaghan ran a minority government and sought support of members from opposing parties to support him that day; to that end Freud, in Liverpool at the time, received a phone call from 10 Downing Street at 3pm asking him to miss his train back to London for the 10pm vote, in exchange for a "looser" version of his proposed freedom of information act being enacted.
 Freud declined the offer and voted as stated by his party, after the lapse of the Lib-Lab pact, for an immediate general election.
 Otherwise the government could have continued until October 1979.

 Radio, music and academia

 For many, Freud was best known as a panellist on the long-running Radio 4 show Just a Minute.
 Freud performed a small monologue for the Wings 1973 album Band on the Run and appeared on the album's cover.
-He also made the occasional film appearance, with acting roles in movies such as The Mini-Affair (1967) and The Best House in London (1969).
+He also made the occasional film appearance, with acting roles in movies such as The Mini-Affair (1968) and The Best House in London (1969).
 In 1974, he was elected Rector of the University of Dundee and served two three-year terms.
 A generation later, in 2002, he was elected Rector of the University of St Andrews, beating feminist and academic Germaine Greer and local challenger Barry Joss, holding the position for one term.